 11 profit mistakes to avoid as a blogger

 1. Your niche and target audience isn't specific enough.

-In order to make a full-time income as a blogger, your niche and ideal audience need to be very, very specific.
-The more specific your niche and target reader is, the easier it is to create content and write sales copy that attracts those people to you.
+In order to make a full-time income as a blogger, your niche and ideal audience need to be super specific.
+The more specific your niche and target reader is, the easier it is to create content and write copy that attracts those people to you.

 1b.
 Your paid offerings aren't specific enough.

-Can you honestly say you would hire someone who’s sole offering was called “life coaching”?
-You’d be much more likely to dig around until you found someone offering the exact, specific type of coaching you wanted, right?
+Can you honestly say you would hire someone whose sole offering was simply called “life coaching”?
+You’d be much more likely to dig around until you found someone offering the exact, super specific type of coaching you wanted, right?
 This is why you need to be incredibly specific with the paid services and products you offer, as well as who you market them toward.

-+ Who do I really want to be working with and serving?
+Who do I really want to serve and work with?